rberger997/beautiful-jekyll/_posts/2018-07-19-R-to-Jekyll.md

 <br>
 When you are ready to make a post to your blog simply run `source('convert-R-to-post.R'` and `Post.to.blog('2018-07-19-file-i-want-to-post.R')`.
 The .md file sohuld automatically go to your `postdir` folder and images go to your `img` folder.
 Push this to Github and everything should post on your Jekyll github page. (**Note: filenames should have format of 'YYYY-MM-DD-filename.R' to work effectively with the Jekyll post format).
 <br><br>
-I just started using this today and it works great for me but it will need to be tested for reproducibility.
-Also I'm new at making Jekyll blogs so this may not be the most efficient way to accomplish this.
-I can say, however, that it works; this post was written entirely in a .R file and was quickly posted using the script.
-Let's take a look at some example data just to make sure that R outputs and plots are showing up correctly:
+I just started using this today and it works great for me but will need to be tested for reproducibility.
+I built this blog recently using a [template made by Dean Attali](https://github.com/daattali/beautiful-jekyll ) so the function may need to be altered if your blog is in a different format than Dean's template.
+Those who have been using Jekyll for a long time may find this function isn't the most efficient way to make a post but I can say that it works for me; this post was written entirely in a .R file and was quickly posted using the script.
+As a final test let's take a look at some example data just to make sure that the R console outputs and plots are showing up correctly:

 {% highlight r %}